Phucmh98/Phucmh98/README.md

 - 📚 Currently a student majoring in IT at Thai Nguyen University
 - 🌐 1+ year coding, deploying & optimizing modern web applications
 - 🎨 Skilled in 3D modeling & interactive web design
-- 🚀 Passionate about crafting smooth, animated, and immersive digital experiences.
+- 🚀 Passionate about crafting smooth, animated, and immersive digital experiences

 <br>